eLyiN/WikiNecro/Chat-&-Rules.md

 Please keep your conversations in the designated channels.

+# Talking about other bots

+Talking/chatting about other bots can be done on [Reddit](https://www.reddit.com/r/pogobots/), the Discord channel is ment for Necrobot.

 ***
 ### Rules
 1. Do not argue with ranks, this means anyone who has a rank higher than Donator.